YORK CITY SOUTH

 For details of those line ups, see here.

 Left winger Reg Stockill is the youngest player (15 years and 281 days) ever to play for City.
-He made his City debut in our first ever Football League match.
+He made his City debut in our first ever Football League match, that day scoring City's first ever FL goal.
 Stockill only went on to make only one more City League appearance (the first game of the following season) before moving to Scarborough, where he was sold on to Arsenal.

 Central defender Lee Grant (16 years and 116 days) is our 2nd youngest ever debutant.
 He made his Minstermen debut against Bristol Rovers in 2002 as a substitute under Terry Dolan but turned down the opportunity of a scholarship at Bootham Crescent to sign for Aston Villa, for whom he played in 2004 FA Youth Cup final.
 He returned to City on loan the following season.